hyperledger/identus-cloud-agent/docs/decisions/20240116-use-zio-failures-and-defects-effectively.md

 #### Do not type unexpected errors

-Defects from lower layers (typically repository) should not be wrapped in a failure, and error case class declarations like [this](https://github.com/hyperledger-labs/open-enterprise-agent/blob/b579fd86ab96db711425f511154e74be75583896/connect/lib/core/src/main/scala/io/iohk/atala/connect/core/model/error/ConnectionServiceError.scala#L8) should be prohibited.
+Do not wrap defects from lower layers (typically repository) in a failure and error case class declarations like [this](https://github.com/hyperledger-labs/open-enterprise-agent/blob/b579fd86ab96db711425f511154e74be75583896/connect/lib/core/src/main/scala/io/iohk/atala/connect/core/model/error/ConnectionServiceError.scala#L8) should be prohibited.